wkuehler/POC_Outbreak_Tracking/README.md

 # POC Outbreak Tracking
 My goals for this proof of concept was to demonstrate how to use Chart.js within Aura Lightning Components.
 Given current events, i decided to use COVID-19 infection data from the Commonwealth of Pennsylvania for my dataset.
 The final result can be seen in the following public community here:  https://rha-outbreak-tracking-developer-edition.na111.force.com/s/

+Keep in mind that this is a proof of concept and a work in progress.
+Feedback welcome.

 ![image](https://user-images.githubusercontent.com/1509672/77087221-3e2a4a00-69d9-11ea-8f85-5da916c8fc9f.png)

 ## Part 1: Creating the Infection Metrics custom object